Should I Bring a Hostess Gift?

-A gift for your host or hostess is a lovely way to thank them for their hospitality and is always appreciated.
-It doesn’t have to be elaborate or expensive; simply consider the nature of the occasion and local custom when making your choice.
+Always appreciated, it doesn’t have to be elaborate or expensive; simply consider the nature of the occasion and local custom when making your choice.
 In some parts of the country, a hostess gift is considered obligatory, while in other places a gift is brought only on special occasions.
 If it’s the first time you’re visiting someone’s home, then it’s a very nice gesture to bring a small gift.
 If you have a few extra minutes to wrap it, even if you only use tissue or a decorative bag, it adds to the gesture.

 Wine, flowers, specialty food items, and small items for the house all make good hostess gifts.
 Flowers are terrific too, but if you want to go beyond Etiquette 101, bring them in a simple vase (a Mason jar is fine).
 You could also offer to put them in water yourself when you arrive so your host doesn’t have to arrange them.
 If you bring wine, don’t expect your host to serve it that evening- the wines may have already been chosen for the meal.
 And don’t bring food for the meal unless you’ve been asked to.
 Otherwise you risk putting your host on the spot and upsetting the menu.
 Here are a few tips on what to bring when:

 Dinner party guests usually bring a hostess gift unless they are close friends who dine together frequently.
-Gift possibilities include wine, Champagne, flowers (preferably in a vase), a potted plant, chocolates, specialty food items such as jams and jellies or other condiments, fancy nuts, olives, olive oil or vinegars, or items for the house, such as cocktail napkins, guest soaps and lotions , a picture frame, or a scented candle.
+Gift possibilities include wine, Champagne, flowers (preferably in a vase), a potted plant, chocolates, specialty food items such as jams and jellies or other condiments, fancy nuts, olives, olive oil or vinegar, or items for the house, such as cocktail napkins, guest soaps and lotions , a picture frame, or a scented candle.
 A CD or book is also appropriate if you know your host’s taste.

 Formal dinner party